-Mr B says that he complained to Abana and his complaint was referred to a firm called Complete Compliance Support Ltd. Complete Compliance Support Ltd wrote to Mr B on 27 June 2016, the letter explained that due to unsuitable advice from Abana Mr B's pension had suffered a loss.
-The letter included a calculation of the redress Complete Compliance Support Ltd thought Mr B was due.
-Mr B has confirmed that he hasn't received any compensation to date.
+Mr H says that he complained to Abana and his complaint was referred to a firm called Complete Compliance Support Ltd. Complete Compliance Support Ltd wrote to Mr H and explained that due to unsuitable advice from Abana Mr H's pension had suffered a loss.
+The letter included a calculation of the redress Complete Compliance Support Ltd thought Mr H was due.
+Mr H has confirmed that he hasn't received any compensation to date.